 This seminar is vitally important for all utility managers who want to get started on the path to developing an effectively managed and sustainable utility.
-This seminar is based on recent updates that have been made to the well-established Effective Utility Management (EUM) framework, which was originally developed by water sector leaders in 2007 and featured both the “Ten Attributes of an Effectively Managed Utility” and “Five Keys to Management Success.”
+This seminar is based on recent updates to the well-established Effective Utility Management (EUM) framework, which was originally developed by water sector leaders in 2007 and featured both the “Ten Attributes of an Effectively Managed Utility” and “Five Keys to Management Success.”

 Cancellation Policy: Cancellations must be received in writing and faxed or mailed to AWWA.
 Phone cancellations are not accepted.
 All cancellations postmarked/fax-dated by early deadline will receive a refund, minus a 25% administrative fee.
 Cancellations post-deadline will not be refunded; however, substitute registrants are welcome, if pre-approved in writing.